milapruiett/Pineneedle-Milkweed-SSA/README.md

 + data
   + wc2-5: climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org) (_note_: this folder is not under version control, but will be created by running the setup script (`scr/setup.R`))
   + cmip5: forcast climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org).
 The data are for the year 2070, based on the GFDL-ESM2G model with an RCP of 4.5 CO<sub>2</sub>.
 For an examination of different forecast models, see [McSweeney et al. 2015](https://link.springer.com/article/10.1007/s00382-014-2418-8). (_note_: this folder is not under version control, but will be created by running the setup script (`scr/setup.R`))
-  + MilkweedCombo.csv: data harvested from [GBIF](https://www.gbif.org/) and INaturalist for _Pineneedle Milkweed_.
+  + MilkweedCombo.csv: data harvested from [GBIF](https://www.gbif.org/) and [iNaturalist](https://www.inaturalist.org) for _Pineneedle Milkweed_.
 This dataset is not under version control, but will be harvested by running src/main.R.
 + output (contents are not under version control)
   + pineneedleMilkweedspocc.jpg
   + linaria-single-current-sdm.jpg